-- Coronavirus (COVID-19) is a serious viral illness that is spreading around the world and causing fever, fatigue, lung, heart, and kidney disease.
+- Coronavirus (COVID-19) is a serious viral illness that is highly contagious.
 Some people have the infection with no symptoms, others have symptoms of a cold or flu, and some a fatal lung infection.

-- According to John Hopkins University & Medicine, millions of people worldwide have been infected with the virus since January 2020.
+- According to John Hopkins University & Medicine, nearly hundreds of millions of people worldwide have been infected with the virus since January 2020.

 - COVID-19 is spread when you come in contact with infected respiratory droplets (when someone coughs or sneezes) or you touch a surface where an infected person has touched and then touch your nose, mouth, or eyes.

 - You can lower your risk of getting COVID-19 with getting vaccinated/boosted, good hand washing

 Coronavirus (COVID-19) is a respiratory illness that had never been seen in humans before December 2019.
 Symptoms are usually mild and similar to a cold or the flu.
 They typically appear 2-14 days after exposure to the virus.
 Initially, symptoms of COVID-19 only included cough, shortness of breath, and fever.
 However, it’s likely that you have COVID-19 if you have at least 2 of the following symptoms: fever, cough, shortness of breath or difficulty breathing, fatigue (tired), muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
 It’s important to remember people with respiratory diseases such as asthma or cystic fibrosis, those with a weakened immune system, or people over the age of 60 years old may experience severe symptoms that could be life-threatening.